akkartik/teliva/sandboxing/README.md

       - `teliva_editor_state`
       - app-specific sandboxing policies
   * (2) app can read from a remote server but not write (POST)
+  * (1) app permissions are saved across restart
+  * (1) permissions the owner grants to one app are not automatically granted to another
+  * (2) downloading a second app with identical name doesn't receive its predecessors permissions
   * app gains access to a remote server for a legitimate purpose, reads sensitive data from the local system file for legitimate purpose.
 Now there's nothing preventing it from exfiltrating the sensitive data to the